United States and Canada

 Provides funding specifically for neuroscience.
 Offers fellowships as well as research grants.

 Offered by the Multiple Sclerosis Society, awards cover salary and grant support for a five-year period.
-MS Society has also started a Pilot Grants Program for research in a variety of areas.
+Find other funding opportunities here.

 Promotes research in multiple areas, including health and medicine, and funds research grants for various projects.